d12frosted/elpa-mirror/gnu/ement-readme.txt

     • Source blocks (including results with `:exports both')
     • Footnotes (okay, that might be pushing it, but you can!)
+    • And, generally, anything that Org can export to HTML
+    • Note that the default `org-export-preserve-breaks' value causes singular line breaks to be exported as spaces.
+To preserve the line breaks, indentation, and blank lines in a region, but otherwise use normal formatting, you can use the `verse' block type.
+Refer to `(info "(org) Paragraphs")' and `(info "(org) Structure Templates")' for details.
-    • And, generally, anything that Org can export to HTML ⁃ Starting in the room list buffer, by pressing `SPC' repeatedly, you can cycle through and read all rooms with unread buffers.
+  ⁃ Starting in the room list buffer, by pressing `SPC' repeatedly, you
+    can cycle through and read all rooms with unread buffers.
 (If a room doesn't have a buffer, it will not be included.)